> Bounty Mophead Hydrangea - trade gallon

 > Silverback Native Hydrangea - 3 quart

 The silverback hydrangea occurs most frequently at the southern end of the Blue Ridge Mountains above 2,800 feet, notably in western North Carolina.
 Given the sloping nature of its natural habitat, it succeeds best as a garden variety in sharply drained soil that is amply watered.
-The truth is we can’t grow this plant in the garden here (1,000 feet, outside Atlanta) & wonder why we offer it.
+The truth is we have trouble growing this plant in the garden here (1,000 feet elevation, outside Atlanta).
+We often wonder why we offer it.
 We are asking for trouble.
 Yet, it is so lovely.
 Our two specimens planted in the garden here are very happy 4-5 foot plants.
 The flower is white & mostly fertile with just an occasional showy sepal supported by the glorious silver underside.
 3+ feet tall.
 Zones 5-7(a).

-Hydrangea arborescens ’Annabelle’ is a selection of our native hydrangea chosen for its very large white flower heads.
+Hydrangea arborescens ’Annabelle’ is a selection of our US native hydrangea chosen for its very large white flower heads.
 It was found in Anna, IL more than a hundred years ago and has blossomed in gardens ever since.
 Thanks be to plantspeople who see & recognize a worthwhile selection displaying unique pleasures.
 The new blooms emerge a soft green before turning white.
 Like all the aborescent hydrangeas, ’Annabelle’ blooms on new growth so it can be pruned late winter if you so desire & you will still have blooms that summer.
 Deciduous, native, 4’, for part shade.
-The 4" sq pots are rooted cuttings from this seasons growth; they would need additional care before planting in the garden.
 Zones 4-8.